rbrabson/heist/README.md

 #### MongoDB

-If you are deploying MongoDB via `docker-compose`, then the following values should be configured for the MongoDB database.
+If you are deploying MongoDB via `docker compose`, then the following values should be configured for the MongoDB database.
 Unless you have a unique admin database, `MONGODB_ADMIN_DB` should be set to `admin`.